 Please note: a valid prescription is required for all prescription medication.

-How to Buy Pentasa Suppositories and What to Know First
+How to Use Pentasa Rectal Suppositories

-High-level use steps are usually straightforward:
+General use steps are usually simple:

 - Empty the bowel first if possible.

-- Wash and dry hands.
+- Wash and dry your hands.

-- Remove the suppository from its wrapper.
+- Remove one suppository from its wrapper.

 - Insert it gently into the rectum, usually pointed end first.